npm-dom/domquery/README.md

 ## domquery

-A minimalistic clone of jQuery for only simple DOM programming.
+A minimalistic clone of jQuery for only basic DOM programming.

 ```js
 query = require('domquery')